Forests of Uncertaint(r)ees: Using tree-based ensembles to estimate probability distributions of future conflict: Results and Evaluation

-As is immediately apparent, our predictions are heavily right-skewed with long tails and a number of zeroes, indicating mostly low probabilities in the classification step.
-Only small prediction intervals for the highest-intensity predictions have lower bounds above zero (roughly 25\% and smaller, Figure 2a).
-Notably, these characteristics are also found in the distribution of observed fatalities across \emph{pgms}.
-The predictions capture general conflict intensity well in most cases, with the distributional approach treating the spikes often observed in real-world data simply as lower likelihood events, but within the range of possible values.
-Typical misses include “false negative” cases, where significant violence occurred despite our sample containing more than 99\% zeroes, such as in Cameroon in the vicinity of the border to Nigeria (Figure 2c).
-However, as also illustrated, our models always assume a small base probability of violence with the samples never being all-zero, which is the result of our hurdle combination approach and a non-zero minimum probability from the classification step.
-Lastly, we see a number of “false positives” (Figure 2d), where a sizable share of our samples is non-zero but this predicted risk does not materialize.
+Typical misses include “false negative” cases, where significant violence occurred despite our sample containing more than 99\% zeroes, such as in the Cameroon example, located close to the Nigerian border (e).
+However, our models partially account for this by always assuming a small base probability of violence with the samples never being all-zero, which is the result of our hurdle combination approach and a non-zero minimum probability from the classification step.
+In addition, we see a number of “false positives” (f), where a sizable share of our samples is non-zero but this predicted risk does not materialize.
 These predictions generally are part of a spatial cluster of higher-likelihood predictions with fatalities observed only in some of its grid cells.
-The distributional approach thus highlights elevated risk in cells near active conflict and predictions are similar to those where low-intensity violence did occur (Figure 2b), without being able to reliably identify exact locations.
+The model thus assumes elevated risk in cells near active conflict and predictions are similar to those where low-intensity violence did occur (d), without being able to reliably identify exact locations.